-Remote Procedure Call (RPC) is a technology present since the emerging of computers and utilizes the interprocess communication technique.
+Remote Procedure Call (RPC) is a technology present since the emergence of computers and utilizes the interprocess communication technique.
 Its primary purpose is to enable a client and a server to communicate with each other over the network.
-Some users after completing an upgrade to a newer version of Windows 10 might notice that executing any remote command fails with the error message The RPC server is unavailable – prior to the upgrade these remote commands execute successfully.
+Some users after completing an upgrade to a newer version of Windows 11/10 might notice that executing any remote command fails with the error message The RPC server is unavailable, Error 0x800706BA – prior to the upgrade these remote commands execute successfully.
 In this post, we will identify the potential causes and then provide the possible solutions that you can try to help remediate this issue.

 The error message The RPC Server is unavailable can be triggered by any of the following: